byexamples/byexample/docs/languages/cpp.md

 enabled by default (``+term=ansi``) and cannot be disabled.

 Also, the [terminal geometry](/{{ site.uprefix }}/advanced/geometry)
-cannot by changed after launching the interpreter so the option ``+geometry`` cannot be used in an example (but it can be used from the command line)

-The amount of rows of the terminal has a minimum value of 128 and this limit is really important: if your outputs have more than 128 lines you will need to increase the geometry or the results may be undefined.
+is set to a default of 1024 columns and 2048 rows with a minimum of 128x128.

+> *Changed*: before `byexample 11.0.0` the runner was forced to use a
+> 128x128 geometry without possibilities of change it.
+> Since `11.0.0`, the default is expanded to 2048x1024 and can be
+> changed at any time but always with a minimum of 128x128.

+Note: the minimum is enforced because if the snippet of C++ or the output is larger than the size of the terminal, the output will be undefined.

-The same for the width of the terminal: minimum of 128 columns.
+The default of 2048x1024 should be fine for most of the use cases.

 ### Echoed input lines